Self-care tips for Endometriosis

 - ➜ Fibre.
 Aim for 30 grams of fibre each day from fruits and vegetables, seeds, legumes and whole grains

-- ➜ Foods high in magnesium, such as dark chocolate, nuts or quinoa
+- ➜ Foods high in magnesium, such as dark chocolate, almonds, cashews and avocado

 - ➜ Water.
-Drink four to six glasses of water per day.
-Pay attention to the amount of water your body tells you it needs
+Aim to drink six glasses of water per day.
+Pay attention to your thirst queues, your body is amazing at telling you what it needs!

 - ➜ Fatty red meat